-It is the first day back to school for the kids, but also Claire’s first day at her new job working for her father, Jay.
-Claire’s husband Phil tries to be supportive, but refers to the last 20 years that Claire has spent as a stay at home mom as a vacation.
+It is the first day back to school for the kids, but it’s also Claire’s first day at her new job working for her father, Jay.
+Phil tries to be supportive, but refers to the last 20 years that Claire has spent as a stay at home mom as a vacation.
 The Income Leisure Tradeoff model assumes that participants can decide between working at paid employment or spending their time in leisure, but household production is often encapsulated in leisure.
 The household production model recognizes that time spent at home in productive activities is different than time spent in leisure.

-See more: employment, household labor supply, household production, labor force participation, specialization, tradeoffs, unemployment
+See more: employment, income leisure tradeoff, household labor supply, household production, labor force participation, specialization, tradeoffs, unemployment

 It is career day at Luke’s school, and the teacher asks Claire to speak about her job as a stay at home mom.
 She points out that she actually has a lot of different jobs as a stay-at-home-mom.
 The household production model assumes that agents decide between working at paid work or working at home and producing things that they could have bought with income.
 Both yield some level of utility, but some partners will specialize in household production depending on the relative wages of the other partner.

 See more: household labor supply, household production, human capital depreciation, job search, labor force, labor force participation, labor market, skills, tradeoffs, unemployment